WordlessMeteor/LoL-Dragon-Change/README.md

 			- Some keys are colored white.
 These keys don't belong to the indices of any variable in LCU API, but actually come from them.
 For example, `ornament` never occurs in the json object of the game information, but actually originates from `LoLGame_info["participants"][participantId]["stats]` and corresponds to the key `"item6"`.
 			- To obtain the statistics display order lists, all needed is to arrange the table acoording to the ascending order of `OutputOrder` and to copy the cells in `Index` column.
 		- `mastery_df` in Customized Program 05:
-			- 1 color is used to divide the main data area in the sheet `05 - mastery_header`.
+			- 3 colors are used to divide the main data area in the sheet `05 - mastery_header`.
 				- Data in the blue area mean `Key` is the direct index of the variable `mastery[champion_iter]`.
 					- Keys in white only include `champion` and `alias`, representing the titles and aliases of champions, respectively.
 Only championIds are provided in LCU API.
+				- Data in the light green area mean `Key` is the index of `mastery[champion_iter]["nextSeasonMilestone"]`.
+					- Note that no key in this area exists to be the direct index.
+				- Data in the deep purple area mean `Key` is the index of `mastery[champion_iter]["nextSeasonMilestone"]["rewardConfig"]`.
+					- Note that no key in this area exists to be the direct index.
 		- `ranked_df` in Customized Program 05:
 			- `Key` in the sheet `05 - ranked_header` can all be the index of `ranked["queues"][id]`.
 			- Note that redundancy exists in the `OutputOrder` column.
 The essential reason for this is that the tier of TFT turbo and that of other rank modes are recorded into 2 variables separately, while the two tiers are expected to be stored in a single column.
 Therefore, the `OutputOrder` of some keys are the same.